cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 target_link_libraries(main PRIVATE other_lib our_cool_lib)
 ```

 So far so good.
-Now, we build it and run it:
+Now, we build it and run it and should get our "Hello!" printed to the terminal:
 ```cmd
 λ › cmake  -S . -B build
 λ › cmake --build build -j 12